LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 ???

 ## Combat Healer.
+Total magical healing that has healed.

 Cure a cumulative total number of points of damage for other creatures with healing spells.
 Causing any damage subtracts the progress.

 ## Lifted spirit.
+Fall damage.

 Take so much falling damage on several different occasions and survive.

 ## Scarred.
 Total Damage Taken.

-Take a cumulative total of many points of damage, being healed with magical healed subtracts away from this total.
+Take a cumulative total of many points of damage, being healed with magical healing subtracts away from this total.

 ## Slave freer.
 Free sentient beings held in unjust captivity.